 An understated and smart, English terracotta, bottle shaped antique table lamp in Greek Revival style.
 The shape produced by the Watcombe Pottery of Torquay in Devon, UK.
 Watcombe are famous for their production of terracotta shapes in the classical Greek Revival fashion of the period.

-The lamp design by Dr Christopher Dresser (1834- 1904) who is well known for his terracotta designs for the Watcombe Terracotta Company.
+The lamp design by Dr Christopher Dresser (1834- 1904) who is well known for his designs for the Watcombe Pottery.
 Christopher Dresser, who is acknowledged as one of the most important designers of the nineteenth century.
-The terracotta finely printed in black with four subjects derived from classical Greek art.
+The terracotta lamp finely printed in black with four subjects derived from classical Greek art.

 Detail 1 - A naked Spartan soldier wearing shin armour, an elaborate bronze crested helmet with cheek plates and carrying a wood and bronze shield, he is shown about to launch a spear, known as a doru.